juanri0s/sbt-sharding/README.md

 The final shard count is capped at 10 shards maximum.

-**Example:** If you have 15 test files, auto-shard will calculate 3 shards (15 / 5 = 3).
+**Example:** If you have 15 test files, auto-shard-matrix will calculate 3 shards (15 / 5 = 3) and output `[1,2,3]` as the matrix.

-This eliminates the need to manually specify `max-shards` and adjust it as your test suite grows or slows down.
-The action will calculate the appropriate number of shards and output it in the `total-shards` output.
+**Important:** When using `auto-shard-matrix`, the `algorithm` input is **ignored**.
+The algorithm is only used when actually distributing files across shards (in the second job of a two-job workflow).

 **Note:** GitHub Actions matrices are static and cannot be dynamically generated.
 You need a separate job to determine the matrix using `outputs.shard-matrix`, then use that in your test job's matrix strategy.
+In the test job, use `max-shards` (set to the matrix length) and `algorithm` to actually distribute files.

 ## Requirements